 UK corporations and investors need Africa’s resources and industries more than at any other time in recent memory because of Brexit, which was behind the last visits of Prime Minister May to South Africa, Kenya, and Nigeria, where she repeated that Britain PLC wanted to be in win-win collaborations and partnerships with Africa.

-High-level contributors to the report include the UK Minister for Africa, Honourable Harriet Baldwin, Akinwumi Adesina, President of the African Development Bank, Dr. Rob Davies, Minister for Trade and Industry, South Africa and other political and commercial leaders from Africa and the UK.
+High-level contributors targeted for participation to the report include the UK Minister for Africa, Honourable Harriet Baldwin, Akinwumi Adesina, President of the African Development Bank, Dr. Rob Davies, Minister for Trade and Industry, South Africa and other political and commercial leaders from Africa and the UK.

 Corporate Africa Britain Global Trade – Africa UK Partnerships will be published in April 2019 and distributed in print and digital format through Caxton International Press, CNA, Newsstand, Shama PLC, social media, websites, and dedicated servers.
 It will also be highly visible inside Official Media Partners events during 2019, including the Confederation of British Industry annual conference 2019 where Brexit opportunities will be top of the agenda.
 The project promoters and delegate support will be working throughout 2019 to generate matching investor partners to engage the vast opportunities across African industries and infrastructure.
 Hence, financial investors from China seeking targeted investment opportunities in Africa will take part in the title and conferences.

 Britain Global Trade Africa UK Partnerships will be published from April 2019 in both English and Chinese until January 2020.
 The copy deadline is March 31, 2019.
 Distribution commences during April 2019.
 Digital content will be updated monthly and quarterly in print format.